March 21, 2018

 • Retain open access to fisheries for all anglers

-The Alberta Woodland Caribou Conservation Strategy Development Committee delivers a report to the Provincial Director of Wildlife Management.
+In July, the Alberta Woodland Caribou Conservation Strategy Development Committee delivers a report to the Provincial Director of Wildlife Management.
 This is the third strategy for woodland caribou conservation that has been written and shelved.
 The report recommends a decision-making process, identifies information needs and management tools, and proposes specific implementation milestones.
 The goal is to develop a strategy that will result in “healthy caribou populations in perpetuity throughout Alberta’s caribou range.”
 Although the proposed strategy is not approved by Alberta Environment, staff and a number of stakeholders have used the strategy for guidance in the planning and implementation of resource management activities on woodland caribou range.
 The lack of endorsement of senior government officials is viewed by some as a lack of commitment to caribou conservation efforts.

-Environment Network News reports that Home Oil has voluntarily agreed to curtail development in the Caribou Mountains for one year.
+In February, Environment Network News reports that Home Oil has voluntarily agreed to curtail development in the Caribou Mountains for one year.
 This emerged from an analysis conducted by a member of the Western Canada Wilderness Committee in which he worked with lichenologist and botanist Dr. Bernard DeVries.

-Caribou Mountains Resource Management Plan (Draft) is released by Alberta Environmental Protection.
+On April 24, Caribou Mountains Resource Management Plan (Draft) is released by Alberta Environmental Protection.
 The draft highlights are the following:

 “The intent of the Caribou Mountains Resource Management Plan is to protect permafrost, slow-growing fish, as well as caribou and caribou habitat.
 The plan also recognizes other natural values such as landforms, vegetation, other wildlife and climatic features.
 Activities in the area must meet this intent.”